Expertise based on experience.

 Socorro Network’s Strategic Partnerships

-The consortium structure guarantees that Socorro can deliver high-quality, contextually grounded evaluations that consistently meet UNEG standards while responding effectively to the increasingly complex demands of global humanitarian and development programming.
+This consortium structure guarantees that Socorro can deliver high-quality, contextually grounded evaluations that consistently meet UNEG standards while responding effectively to the increasingly complex demands of global humanitarian and development programming.
 This approach has proven particularly valuable for multi-country evaluations and system-wide assessments that require diverse expertise and rapid deployment capabilities.